firedrakeproject/firedrake/doc/sphinx/source/mpi.rst

 Local Numbering
 ---------------

-Each processor owns a partition of each :class:`~pyop2.Set`, which is again divided into the following four sections:
+The partition of each :class:`~pyop2.Set` local to each process consists of entities *owned* by the process and the *halo*, which are entities owned by other processes but required to compute on the boundary of the owned entities.
+Each of these sections is again divided into two sections required to efficiently overlap communication and computation and avoid communication during matrix assembly as described below.
+Each locally stored :class:`~pyop2.Set` entitity therefore belongs to one of four categories:

 * **Core**: Entities owned by this processor which can be processed without accessing halo data.